Elizabeth-Warren/serverless-integration-testing/README.md

                            # You could seed a database here as well, for example.
 ```

-You should now be setup to run integration tests for each commit in your pull request.
+You should now be setup to run integration tests automatically for each commit in your pull request.